allegravia/python-programming-bologna-master/README.md

 - Reading and writing files
     - Reading input from a file
     - Writing to files

 - Commenting your code
 - Data Type: strings
 - Manipulating strings
 - File formats in bioinformatics
 - if conditions
 - for loops
 - while loops

+- Data types:
-- Python types: Lists
+        - Lists
+        - Tuples
+        - Dictionaries
+        - Sets

 - Functions
     - Built-ins
     - Namespaces
     - Functions

-- Data types: Tuples
-- Data types: Dictionaries
-- Data types: Sets
+- Variables and references

 - More on strings
     - String concatenation